 Threats of cyberattacks targeting the electric power grid have been increasing in recent years.
 The consequence of cyber incidents on the power grid includes equipment damage, cascading events, large-scale power outages, and disruption of market functions.
 Government and industry have made a significant effort to strengthen the protection of the power infrastructure against cyber threats by setting standards and guidelines.

-This survey paper provides the basic concepts of cyber vulnerabilities of distribution systems and cyber-physical system security.
+This monograph provides the basic concepts of cyber vulnerabilities of distribution systems and cyber-physical system security.
 Important ICT subjects for distribution systems covered in this paper include Supervisory Control and Data Acquisition (SCADA) and Distributed Energy Resources (DERs), including renewable energy and smart meters.